-GOALS 2.1 Strengthen family nurturing attitudes and behaviors by caring for the health and well-being of each individual throughout the lifespan. - 2.2 Build personal strengths, interpersonal communication and life skills to strengthen families. - 2.3 Foster the optimal development of children and youth. - 2.4 Practice wise parenting skills. - 2.5 Build community capacity to nurture all families through appropriate collaborations and programs. .....
+2.1 Strengthen family nurturing attitudes and behaviors by caring for the health and wellbeing of each individual throughout the lifespan.

+- 2.2 Build personal strengths, interpersonal communication and life skills to strengthen families. - 2.3 Foster the optimal development of children and youth. - 2.4 Practice wise parenting skills. - 2.5 Build community capacity to nurture all families through appropriate collaborations and programs.

-Initiative 3: Embracing Life as We Age Throughout all life stages, it is important to acknowledge and celebrate the changes that accompany aging.
+Initiative 3: Embracing Life as We Age

+Throughout all life stages, it is important to acknowledge and celebrate the changes that accompany aging.
 Family and Consumer Sciences Extension help individuals, families and communities manage the challenges and discover the positive aspects of life's transitions and growing older.

-GOALS - 3.1 Adapt lifestyles to promote healthy aging. - 3.2 Adjust and manage environmental factors to promote independent aging. - 3.3 Practice healthy communication and enhance relationships to promote quality aging.
-Initiative 4: Securing Financial Stability In the current economy, financial stability is important.
+- 3.1 Adapt lifestyles to promote healthy aging. - 3.2 Adjust and manage environmental factors to promote independent aging. - 3.3 Practice healthy communication and enhance relationships to promote quality aging.

+Initiative 4: Securing Financial Stability

+In the current economy, financial stability is important.
 That stability rests with families securing and managing their basic human needs of food, clothing and shelter.
-Increasing buying power with wise consumer decisionmaking, avoiding pitfalls of overextended credit, 2 developing saving habits and managing financial risks are topics taught by Family and Consumer Sciences Extension.
-GOALS 4.1 Articulate and apply smart financial behaviors related to goal setting, budgeting, analysis of credit and contracts, risk management, saving and investing and use of financial services. - 4.2 Develop smart financial behaviors related to wealth management strategies including: retirement, estate planning and investing. - 4.3 Adopt smart financial behaviors related to consumer protection including: laws and rights, fraud and services. - 4.4 Use information and technology related to consumption of goods and services including shopping decisions and conserving resources.
-Initiative 5: Promoting Healthy Homes and Communities Through Family and Consumer Sciences Extension, individuals improve safety in their home and decrease their environmental footprint.
+Increasing buying power with wise consumer decision-making, avoiding pitfalls of overextended credit, developing saving habits and managing financial risks are topics taught by Family and Consumer Sciences Extension.

+- 4.1 Articulate and apply smart financial behaviors related to goal setting, budgeting, analysis of credit and contracts, risk management, saving and investing and use of financial services. - 4.2 Develop smart financial behaviors related to wealth management strategies including: retirement, estate planning and investing. - 4.3 Adopt smart financial behaviors related to consumer protection including: laws and rights, fraud and services. - 4.4 Use information and technology related to consumption of goods and services including shopping decisions and conserving resources.

+Initiative 5: Promoting Healthy Homes and Communities

+Through Family and Consumer Sciences Extension, individuals improve safety in their home and decrease their environmental footprint.
 Community efforts are designed to promote healthy lifestyles throughout the lifespan.

-GOALS

-5.1 Create safe homes in environments that promote and support the physical and mental well-being of families throughout the lifecycle.
+- 5.1 Create safe homes in environments that promote and support the physical and mental well-being of families throughout the lifecycle. - 5.2 Improve the built and natural environment pivotal in training consumers and producers to maximize local access to farm-to-table food products.

-.....

-5.2 Improve the built and natural environment Initiative 6: Accessing Nutritious Foods Family and Consumer Sciences Extension helps families gain access to food and to stretch food dollars; communities to decrease hunger; and local food assistance programs to educate recipients on healthy and safe food preparation methods.
-Family and Consumer Sciences agents and paraprofessionals are pivotal in training consumers and producers to maximize local access to farm-to-table food products.
-GOALS 6.1 Increase access to fruits and vegetables.
+Initiative 6: Accessing Nutritious Foods

+Family and Consumer Sciences Extension helps families gain access to food and to stretch food dollars; communities to decrease hunger; and local food assistance programs to educate recipients on healthy and safe food preparation methods.
+Family and Consumer Sciences agents and paraprofessionals are